What is Headhunting?

 In headhunting, the employer proactively looks for an eligible candidate regardless of whether the candidate is actively searching for a new job or not.
 This type of hiring is done to hire top executives such as the chairman, HR head, board of directors, and other executive members of the organization.

-Every organization might manage its headhunting process differently, but in most cases, the hiring process with a headhunter goes through these seven phases:
+Every organization might manage its headhunting process differently, but in most cases, the hiring process with a headhunter goes through these seven stages:

 Determining the Need